Strategic Sourcing & Other Vendor Management Best Practices

 So if “generic” RFPs are out, then what?
 It’s time to customize your vendor selection process.
 You need to think like a Marketer.
 Any CMO will tell you, if you if want to optimize vendor engagement, you need to target.
 Strategic purchasing begins with a specific idea of what your “ideal partner” looks like.

 Step 1.
 Define your ideal vendor.
 Before we send our RFP and start “shopping”, we need to have a clear idea of what we’re looking for.
 Discuss your unique service/product requirements with your team.
 Ask yourselves what would an ideal supplier look like?
 (Marketing refers to these as Personas).
-What does their optimal size, location, and service portfolio include?
+What do their optimal size, location, and service portfolio include?

 Clarify which traits and features are necessities and which are on the “wish list”.
 Be as specific as possible.
 The clearer the picture of your “ideal” solution, the easier it will be to recognize it.
 If you’re not ready to get specific, you’re probably not ready to issue an RFP; if you’re looking for general information an RFI is probably a better first step.